Buying vs. Leasing a Car: Which Is Better?

 Leasing a car is more expensive than buying a car.
 The primary reason is that you make monthly payments like you would for a car loan, but at the end of your lease, you return the car to the lessor.

 On the other hand, when you finance a car, you make monthly payments.
 Then, at the end of the finance term, you own the car.
 You could then, theoretically, sell the vehicle.
-With a car loan, you make payments towards something you will actually own.
-With a lease, you never own the car.
-You’re just borrowing it.
+With a car loan, you make payments toward something you will actually own.
+With a lease, you never own the car; you’re just borrowing it.

 Monthly payments for a lease might be less than monthly payments for the same car, but your car insurance might cost more.

 You’ll need more car insurance coverage if you lease a vehicle.
 Most states require liability coverage and uninsured/underinsured motorist coverage.
 This is a legal requirement and is the same across financed, leased, and owned cars.